marcochiodo/jsPages/README.md

 Version 0.2

-A lightweight jQuery plugin to simplify ajax-based websites developement
+A lightweight jQuery plugin to simplify websites developement